 This idea is backed up by IDC analyst Sean Kao, who claims the new iPhones will use new, smaller printed circuit boards that would allow for a more powerful battery.

 Smartphone battery life is one of those things that everyone says is important, and once again Apple will hear many requests for improved battery life in the iPhone 8 - but you do wonder how much of a compromise the average Apple fan would be willing to make in return.
-As Jony Ive put it in an interview with the Financial Times' 'How to spend it' supplement, "With a bigger battery [the iPhone] would be heavier, more cumbersome, less 'compelling'."
+As Jony Ive put it in an interview with the Financial Times, "With a bigger battery [the iPhone] would be heavier, more cumbersome, less 'compelling'."

 We still believe that most people would rather have a thin, relatively cheap iPhone than a fat, more expensive iPhone with an extra two hours of battery life.
 And since the launch of the battery pack case, anyone who would be willing to make that compromise now has an officially sanctioned alternative.